MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Appraiser.General.InventoryLanguagePackAdd

-This event sends data about the number of language packs installed on the system, to help keep Windows up-to-date.
+This event sends data about the number of language packs installed on the system, to help keep Windows up to date.

 This event includes fields from [Ms.Device.DeviceInventoryChange](#msdevicedeviceinventorychange).

 The following fields are available:

 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.
-- **HasLanguagePack**  Does this device have 2 or more language packs?
+- **HasLanguagePack**  Indicates whether this device has 2 or more language packs.
-- **LanguagePackCount**  How many language packs are installed?
+- **LanguagePackCount**  The number of language packs are installed.

 ### Microsoft.Windows.Appraiser.General.InventoryLanguagePackRemove